Phineas and Ferb the Movie: Candace Against the Universe: Music

 The soundtrack album was released by Walt Disney Records the same day as the film's premiere on August 28, 2020.
 It features 11 original songs, the songs "Space Adventure" from Phineas and Ferb and "Chop Away at My Heart" from Milo Murphy's Law (which are briefly heard as gags in the film), and four cues from the film score composed by Danny Jacob.
 Two songs, "Such a Beautiful Day", written by Povenmire and Kirkpatrick and sung by Candace, and "We're Back", written by Povenmire and Marsh and sung by Phineas, Candace, and Doofenshmirtz, were released as singles.

 Release

 Phineas and Ferb the Movie: Candace Against the Universe was released on August 28, 2020, exclusively on Disney+.
 A day earlier, on August 27, 2020, the film premiered exclusively to D23 Gold Members.
-It later made its linear premiere on Disney Channel in the United States on April 8, 2023, and on Disney XD on April 24, 2023.
+It later made its linear premiere on Disney Channel in the United States on April 8, 2023, and on Disney XD on April 24 that same year.